digitalocean/terraform-provider-digitalocean/docs/data-sources/database_cluster.md

 * `database` - Name of the cluster's default database.
 * `user` - Username for the cluster's default user.
 * `password` - Password for the cluster's default user.
+* `project_id` - The ID of the project that the database cluster is assigned to.

 `maintenance_window` supports the following: